 When Megan was pregnant again in 2011, she learned that baby Hailey also had a hole in her heart and a narrow pulmonary artery that would make it harder for her heart to pump blood to the rest of her body.
 Hailey has had two surgeries, and will one day require a valve replacement.

-Both girls visit the pediatric outpatient unit at Regina General Hospital at least once a year.
-Having cardiologists visit the unit regularly is a blessing for the family, as they now live in Moose Jaw.
+Both girls visit the pediatric outpatient clinic at Regina General Hospital at least once a year.
+Having cardiologists see patients regularly from the clinic is a blessing for the family, as they now live in Moose Jaw.

 “My parents and my husband’s parents both live in Regina so if we need help, they can come with us,” Megan says.
 “It’s nice to have the extra hands and support.”